octoscorp/octoscorp.github.io/_posts/2025-11-02-chcon-2025-badge-challenge.md

 01010011
 ```

-The more astute among you may notice that this I've reversed the binary - this is because we can expect to look for ASCII, in which characters primarily start with 011 or 010.
+The more astute among you may have noticed that the binary is reversed from the LEDs - this is because we can expect to look for ASCII, in which characters primarily start with 011 or 010.

 This translates to a reasonable string, but reversed.
 We know that we're reading from the top of the stack (the last thing added) first, so we should be trying this backwards from how it was output - the way that reads as a normal string.
 Sure enough: